chenguofan1999/service-computing/README.md

-# Service-Computing 2020 in SYSU
+# Service-Computing 2020 of SYSU

 ## HW2